| Select, Price & Buy Valves Online

 - Basket Strainers have a housing designed to hold a perforated or wire mesh basket and are used to remove large amounts of solids from liquid, gas or steam lines.
 Basket stainers are essential for protecting valves, pumps, and other expensive equipment against dirt, scale, chips and other sediment.
 Many options are available including

-Apollo - Aquatrol - Asco - Ashcroft - A-T Controls - Cash Valve - Conbraco - Dk-Lok - Dwyer
+Apollo - Aquatrol - Asco - Ashcroft - A-T Controls - Cash Valve - Conbraco - CPI A-Lok - Dwyer

 Fisher - Gadren - Hayward - Kerick - Kunkle - Newco/OIC - Saunders - Smith - Stockham